gega/csvcut/README.md

   -o type

    Choose output type.
 Default is 'csv'.
 Available output formats are: csv, json and xml.
 Only csv can keep the header row, other types implicitely sets the -H flag.

+  -c field:command

+   On the field # provided, execute an external command which can process the field and print out the changed field to stdout.
+See procfield.sh for details.